Trace (deconstruction): Heideggerian Dasein and Derridian trace

 However, now that we are done discussing this Derridean strategy, let us get back to the concept of sous rature.
 To understand it properly, we need to learn about Heidegger's existentialist theories.
 In doing so, we will also explore the link between existentialism and structuralism.
 Heidegger said that the possibility of 'being', or what he called "Dasein" (meaning being-there), is the presupposition behind any definition, any defined entity.
-He comes to this decision through the general problem of definition: if anything is to be defined as an entity, then the question of Being, in general, have to be answered affirmatively at first.
+He comes to this decision through the general problem of definition: if anything is to be defined as an entity, then the question of Being, in general, has to be answered affirmatively at first.
 Before we can think and decide that something exists, we must acknowledge the fact that anything can be.
 This Being is not an answer to a question, as it predates any thought, or possibility of thought: if the subject of your thought "exists", then the Being is always-already there.
 Yet, Heidegger refuses the metaphysicality of the word "Being", and tries to keep it to the human realm by crossing it out.
 When Heidegger puts "Being" before all concepts, he is trying to put an end to a certain trend of Western philosophy that is obsessed about the origin, and by the same token, the end.
 Putting "Being" under erasure is an attempt by Heidegger to save his concept of "Being" from becoming the metaphysical origin and the eschatological end of all entities.
 Yet, by making "Dasein" or "Being" his master-word, his function-word, Heidegger, nonetheless, fails to do so.
 Heidegger's concept of "Dasein" is similar to the Structuralist concept of the 'signified'.
 To put it simply, in Structuralism, all signifiers are directly connected to an extra-linguistic signified, the invariable ones.
 To 'mean' anything, a signifier must presuppose a signified already-always outside it.
 This is what Derrida terms as the "transcendental signified": as a signified, it belongs to the realm of language, but by being invariable, and by refusing any movement, it remains outside it [A word, if immovable, can mean nothing, or even exist.
 Only when an endless chain of other signifiers, other words, hints, get associated with it, it finally acquires meaning ('Camel' is understandable only when it is thinly associated with many related words, such as 'animal', 'desert', 'cigarette', 'long neck', etc.).
 In other words, language is this movement].
 Dasein, by being under the erasure, claims to remain in the realm of physicality, but by being prior and anterior to any entity, and any thought, it remains outside them.
 In short, Heidegger's idea of "Dasein" fails to overcome the metaphysical trap.
 Derrida takes almost a similar strategy.
 But in his case, he puts the concept of "trace" under erasure.
 Trace, unlike "Dasein", is the absence of the presence, never itself the Master-word; it is the radically "other", it plays within a certain structure of difference.
 To Derrida, sign is the play of identity and difference; half of the sign is always "not there", and another half "not that" [We define everything negatively, a chair is 'not' a table, 'not' five-legged, one-legged, 'not' animate, 'not' of flesh.
 For detailed discussion, check Ferdinand de Saussure.
 The sign never leads to the extra-linguistic thing, it leads to another sign, one substituting the other playfully inside the structure of language.
 We do not feel the presence of a thing through a sign, but through the absence of other presences, we guess what it is.
 To Derrida, trace and not "being-there", difference and not-identity, create meaning inside language.
 This is the main difference between Heideggerian Dasein and Derridian trace.